tvdstaaij/nocto/README.md

    directories `logs` and `persist`, unless you disable these features.
 4. Launch with `node nocto.js` or `npm start`.

+## Dependencies

+External dependencies on node modules are listed in the `package.json` and can be automatically resolved with `npm install`.
+Dependencies listed as optional are only necessary for certain services (see below), which are enabled by default but can be disabled in the bot configuration.
+Plugins have their own dependencies specified in a package.json and require an `npm install` in their plugin directory before loading them for the first time.

+However, the bot also has internal component dependencies.
+The bot provides a set of modules called 'services' which are more tightly coupled to the bot than plugins.
+They generally provide some functionality to plugins and/or other components, for example a persistent data store.

+Services can be disabled to strip the bot of some weight if you don't need them.
+The following applies regarding dependencies:

+* Plugins can depend on certain services.
+* Services can depend on certain other services (e.g. plugin manager service requiring persistent storage for keeping track of enabled plugins).
+* Plugins do not depend on other plugins.

 ## Available plugins

 * `echo`: Simple example plugin implementing an `/echo <message>` command.
 * `ircbridge`: Allows you to link IRC channels and Telegram groups, relaying messages and events in one or both directions.
 Supports multiple IRC servers and bridge routes.
+* `trace`: Logs properties of every incoming message to ease plugin development.

 Currently, the only way to enable plugins is to add them to the `autoEnabled` list in the bot configuration.
 In the future it will be possible to